Enterprise-CMCS/macpro-mdct-qmr/README.md

 #### Branch Endpoints

-The Endpoints created by a branch are random and can be found in the output of the cloudformation stack for the UI, it can also be found as an output of the deploy step of our github actions.
+The endpoints created by a branch can be found in CloudFormation stack outputs for the UI stack and in the output of the deploy step in GitHub Actions.

 ### UI Auth